-Provide strategic direction and leadership to NSF’s education programs, including overseeing CME and related professional education initiatives, including the annual CME Activity Plan and the multi-year program calendar.
-The committee is responsible for working with staff to implement Education projects.
-Additionally, the committee has a specialty subcommittee, the CME task force, which will report to the Education Committee on all CME approved activities (e.g. live and online CME courses).
+The Education Committee provides strategic direction and leadership to education programs, including Continuing Medical Education (CME) and non-CME education initiatives, annual CME Activity Plan, and multi-year program calendar.
+The CME Task Force reports to the Education Committee on CME activities (e.g. live and online CME courses).

 Public Health and Methodology Council

-The PHMC is comprised of leading sleep health researchers, physicians, epidemiologists, methodologists and biostatisticians.
-It oversees population health initiatives (e.g. consensus panels) and makes recommendations to advance the NSF’s population health and methodology agenda.
-NSF relies on the PHMC to provide a reliable source of expertise on sleep and its association to health.
+The Public Health and Methodology Council is comprised of leading sleep health researchers, physicians, epidemiologists, methodologists and biostatisticians.
+It oversees population health initiatives (e.g. consensus panels) and makes recommendations to advance the population health and methodology agenda.
+NSF relies on this Council to provide a reliable source of expertise on sleep and its association to health.

 Government Affairs Committee

-The Government Affairs Committee works with staff to propose strategies, objectives and tactics for NSF’s GA programs and advocacy efforts.
+The Government Affairs Committee proposes strategies, objectives and tactics for government affairs programs and advocacy efforts.

-Provides an essential function of identifying Board members and officers that will best be able to help the organization reach its mission and goals.
-Determines Board needs for leadership.
+The Nominations Committee provides an essential function of identifying Board members and officers and determining Board needs for leadership.